 All accommodations are provided on an individualized basis according to the participant's needs.
 DHS has a contract with an interpreter to accommodate applicants/participants who are hearing impaired.
-DHS PCSP/CC RNs nNurses provide written materials to participants and will read any information to participants if needed.
-DHS PCSP/CC Natures RNs nurses may utilize assistance from other divisions within the Arkansas Department of Human Services (DHS), such as the Division of Services for the Blind, in these instances.
+DHS PCSP/CC Nurses provide written materials to participants and will read any information to participants if needed.
+DHS PCSP/CC Nurses may utilize assistance from other divisions within the Arkansas Department of Human Services (DHS), in these instances.
 When this occurs, it is documented in the participant record.